Take Shelter: Reception

-Ending
+Analysis

 Since the release of Take Shelter, viewers have discussed the meaning of the film's ambiguous ending.
 In an interview with Creative Screenwriting five years after the release of the film, Nichols reflected, "I had a very strict idea of what the end of Take Shelter was.
 I know exactly what happens, and it’s fascinating to see people respond to it in their own ways.
 The beautiful part of storytelling is that you’re not just telling people a story, they’re also telling you something about themselves too through their reactions.
 In that situation you’re in a conversation with your audience.
 I really can’t think of a more rewarding or fulfilling result for something you’ve written.
 It’s active, kinetic, and really humbling."

 In a video interview with Chase Whale in September 2012, Nichols elaborated on the ending, saying "For me personally...the moment that matters, dream, not dream, real, not real, whatever it is...is these two characters looking at each other and connecting.
 The fact that they're both seeing it, that's what matters, because if this is a film that is a meditation on marriage and commitment and communication then what the ending has to be is that these people are on the same page again.
 They had this wedge put in between them from all of these various factors, and now at the end they're looking at each other, and they are seeing each other, and they're together, and the circumstances that surround that, please, open to interpretation."